AztecProtocol/engineering-designs/docs/faucets/dd.md

 Considering the node must be able to handle these attacks, we choose to be loose about the rate at which users can mint fee asset.

+Beyond all of that, there is already an inherent sybil resistance to someone flooding the network: each transaction requires a valid client-side proof, which requires non-trivial computational resources.

 We _are_ concerned about the DOS risk of someone adding a large number of bad validators to the set; we want to limit the rate at which validators can be added to the set, and make some reasonable effort to ensure they have access to an active aztec node.

 ## Interface